TrialsNest

 Common questions

-Who is recruitment crm vs generic crm built for?
+Who is clinical trial recruitment crm vs generic crm built for?

-Recruitment CRM vs generic CRM is built for clinical operations teams, research sites, and site networks that need a clearer way to manage clinical trial recruitment activity, patient follow-up, and operational visibility.
+Clinical trial recruitment CRM vs generic CRM is built for clinical operations teams, research sites, and site networks that need a concrete way to manage clinical trial recruitment activity, patient follow-up, and operational reporting.

 Does TrialsNest make final clinical trial eligibility decisions?